cicirello/bibliometrics/README.md

 `rgba(56,139,253,0.4)`.
 If it is valid as a color in SVG, then it should work.
 The utility simply inserts it for the relevant color within the SVG without validation.

-Here is a sample `.bibliometrics.config.json`:
+Here is a sample `.bibliometrics.config.json` (using the default order of the bibliometrics):

 ```JSON
 {